tcerda95/Pythia/README.md

 * Set T5, the only trigger left, as `OUTPUT` mode since it will be *sending* information
 * Write `HIGH` to T5 if music is playing, write `LOW` otherwise

 Remember that `HIGH` means a value of 3.3V and `LOW` means 0V.
 This numbers are important in order to calculate the resistance needed for the LED.
-The source code may be found under [PlayerLED.ino](LilyPad/Player/Player/PlayerLED.ino) and it's pretty straightforward.
-The most important concepts to gather are the ones regarding building a [circuit](https://learn.sparkfun.com/tutorials/what-is-a-circuit), [Ohm's Law](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law) and the use of a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard).
+The source code may be found under [PlayerLED.ino](LilyPad/Player/PlayerLED/PlayerLED.ino) and it's pretty straightforward.
+The most important concepts to gather are the ones regarding building a [circuit](https://learn.sparkfun.com/tutorials/what-is-a-circuit), [Ohm's Law](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law), [resistance calculation](https://learn.sparkfun.com/tutorials/resistors/example-applications) and the use of a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard).

 #### Code Explanation